The End

 “Nothing new, it’s all about the presidential election.”

-“Do you think Schmidt is going to be reelected?”
+“Do you think Schmidt is going to be re-elected?”

-“Do you have any doubts about this?”
+“Do you have any doubts?”

 “Right.
-Anything in international news?”
+Anything in the international news?”

-“In the US?”
+“And in the US?”

-“Does it sound realistic to you?”
+“Does that sound realistic to you?”

 “Talk soon.”